rayanosseiran/Calculator/README.md

 ## INFO
 I made the initial blunder of initially neglecting gitignore on this project.
 So I made this repository.
-Therefore, none of my initial commits are here.
+Therefore, none of my initial commits are here (oops)

 A very simple calculator that I made to acquaint myself with Android Studio.
 Based on a project I had already done before.
 Not to be updated beyond a basic level as I will move on to projects I am more interested in.